Saturday, 29 December 2018

 Roger Miller, King of The Road

-Roger Miller (1936-92) was a singer and song writer and another of those country singers who comes from Texas.
+Roger Miller (1936-92) was a singer and song writer from Texas.
 Hs family were very poor and after his father’s death, his mother sent him to relatives in Oklahoma…As a boy he liked to listen to the Grand Old Opry, on the radio… He enlisted in the US Army at the age of 17 or so, and spent a few years in the service.
 He played in a band, towards the end of his time, when serving in Georgia.

 Kid Rock an eclectic Musician